cyberkatrina/311_wk6_day1_er/README.md

 ##### ER Diagram Diagnosis

 1. What is the relationship between the "actor" and "film_actor" tables?
+   The actor table has a one to many relationship with the film actor table, they are linked by the foreign key actor_id.

-2. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+3. What does the blue diamond next to the "last_update" column on the "inventory" table represent?
+   The blue diamond represents that the column is not null.

-3. How many foreign keys does the "payments" table have?
+5. How many foreign keys does the "payments" table have?
 How can you tell?
+   The payments table has one foreign key, payment_id.
+I can tell by the key symbol next to that field.

 ##### ER Diagram upload